benjiqq/NuBot/CONTRIBUTE.md

 Features are developed in new branches assigned to a Bitbucket issue, i.e. branch feature/123 is development with regards to issue 123.

+Critical changes shall be submitted via Online Pull Requests.
+This allows for code comments and discussion.
+The merge is done by person other than the person who submitted the PR, usually the last to approve.

 ## Dependencies

+Make sure Java 8 is installed (java -version).
+See: http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html

 Dependencies are located in the lib folder (gradle in the future).